ivancolomer/api-reac-android/README.md

 **User To Admin**
 ----
    It's used for upgrading a member to administator/owner level.
-Returns a string with the session_id needed for completing the upgrade.
+Returns a string on `content` field with the session_id needed for completing the upgrade.
 This session_id will expire within the next 5 minutes.
 A way to send the url from Android to Android has to be coded (via QR maybe??).
 The url sent should be: http://<SERVER_IP>/api/admin/confirm?session_id=<SESSION_ID>

 * ***URL***